+03.2141 09.311

+Formatted: ksha normal

+Formatted: ksba normal

+Formatted: ksba normal

+Formatted: Superscript

-03.2141 09.311 LEGAL: SB 7 (EFFECTIVE NOW) AMENDS KRS 336.134 TO PROHIBIT DISTRICTS FROM DEDUCTING MONEY FROM EMPLOYEE PAYROLL FOR CERTAIN PURPOSES.
+LEGAL: SB 7 (EFFECTIVE NOW) AMENDS KRS 336.134 TO PROHIBIT DISTRICTS FROM DEDUCTING MONEY FROM EMPLOYEE PAYROLL FOR CERTAIN PURPOSES.
 DISTRICTS SHALL NO LONGER DEDUCT ANY AMOUNT FOR: "ANY DUES, FEES, ASSESSMENTS, OR OTHER CHARGES TO BE HELD FOR, TRANSFERRED TO, OR PAID OVER TO A LABOR ORGANIZATION; OR ...
 POLITICAL ACTIVITIES."

-ALSO NOTE THAT SB 7 AMENDS KRS 161.158 TO REFLECT THE FOLLOWING: "THE DISTRICT BOARD IS PROHIBITED FROM DEDUCTING MEMBERSHIP DUES OF AN EMPLOYEE ORGANIZATION, MEMBERSHIP ORGANIZATION, OR LABOR ORGANIZATION WITHOUT THE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE MAY BE REVOKED IN WRITING BY THE EMPLOYEE AT ANY TIME]."
-FINANCIAL IMPLICATIONS: TIME SPENT REMOVING PAYROLL DEDUCTIONS PERSONNEL 03.1211 CERTIFIED PERSONNEL Salary Deductions MANDATORY DEDUCTIONS Mandatory payroll deductions made by the Board include: - 1.
-State and federal income taxes; - 2.
-City occupational tax, when applicable; - 3.
-The Teachers' Retirement System of the State of Kentucky; - 4.
-Any deductions required as a result of judicial process, e.g., salary attachments, etc. - 5.
-Medicare (FICA) applicable to personnel newly hired after 3/31/86.
-OPTIONAL DEDUCTIONS Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate: - 1.
-Boardapproved hospitalization/life insurance plans; - 2.
-Lincoln Income Tax Sheltered Annuity program; - 3.
-Deferred Compensation Tax Sheltered Annuity program; - 4.
-Other state approved deferred compensation plan; - 5.
-Commonwealth Credit Union; - 6.
-American Fidelity Health Insurance; - 7.
-Western Pioneer Cancer Insurance; - 8.
-Citizen's Security Life Insurance; and - 9.
-State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans.
+ALSO NOTE THAT SB 7 AMENDS KRS 161.158 TO REFLECT THE FOLLOWING:

+"THE DISTRICT BOARD IS PROHIBITED FROM DEDUCTING MEMBERSHIP DUES OF AN EMPLOYEE ORGANIZATION, MEMBERSHIP ORGANIZATION, OR LABOR ORGANIZATION (WITHOUT THE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE MAY BE REVOKED IN WRITING BY THE EMPLOYEE AT ANY TIME]."

+FINANCIAL IMPLICATIONS: TIME SPENT REMOVING PAYROLL DEDUCTIONS

+- CERTIFIED PERSONNEL -

+PERSONNEL

+Salary Deductions

+MANDATORY DEDUCTIONS

+Mandatory payroll deductions made by the Board include:

+- 1. State and federal income taxes;

+- 2. Occupational tax, when applicable;

+- 3. Hopkins County tax, when applicable;

+- 4. The Teachers' Retirement System of the State of Kentucky;

+- 5. Any deductions required as a result of judicial process, e.g., salary attachments, etc.;

+- 6. Medicare (FICA), for employees newly hired after 3/31/86.

+OPTIONAL DEDUCTIONS

+Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate:

+- 1. Board approved health/life insurance program;

+- 2. Board approved Tax Sheltered Annuity program;

+- 3. Board approved credit union;

+- 4. State approved deferred compensation plan;

+- 5. Approved charitable organizations; and

+- State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans.

 Membership dues for professional teachers' organizations when thirty percent (30%) or more eligible members request the deduction.
-Such deductions may include a life-insurance plan and an income protection plan associated therewith, but excluding teachers' organizations devoted to a particular discipline or disciplines, e.g., organizations for mathematics teachers, English teachers, etc. (For purposes of this policy, a professional teacher organization is one in which all teachers are eligible for membership.)
-Contributions to political action committees will be deducted upon annual written request of the teacher.
-PERSONNEL 03.1211 (CONTINUED) Salary Deductions OPTIONAL DEDUCTIONS (CONTINUED) 1.
-Membership dues in professional administrators' or supervisors' organizations when thirty percent (30%) or more of the eligible members request the deductions.
+Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding teachers' organizations devoted to a particular discipline or disciplines, e.g., organizations for mathematics teachers, English teachers, etc. (For purposes of this policy, a professional teacher organization is one in which all teachers are eligible for membership.)

+Formatted: policytext Char

+03.1211

+Salary Deductions

+OPTIONAL DEDUCTIONS (CONTINUED)

+2. Membership dues in professional administrators' or supervisors' organizations when thirty percent (30%) or more of the eligible members request the deductions.
 Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding administrators' or supervisors' organizations devoted to a particular discipline or disciplines, e.g., organizations for school business officials, personnel officers, etc. (For purposes of this policy, a professional administrators' or supervisors' organization is defined as a professional organization in which all administrators and supervisors are eligible for membership.)

-Contributions to political action committees will be deducted upon annual written request of the administrator or supervisor.
+The above limitations as to groups specified in subsections (7) and (8) above are designed to permit the Board to maintain a practicable control over the number of payroll deductions.

 Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
 This consent may be revoked by the employee at any time by written notice to the employer.

-No optional payroll deductions will be made for any organizations enrolling fewer than fifteen (15) District employees.
-No other payroll deductions shall be made by the Board.
-APPLICATION All applications for salary deductions must be submitted to the Superintendent by September 15.
-Employees wishing to cancel deductions must submit a written request at least thirty (30) days prior to the cancellation.
+Other payroll deductions shall be approved by the Board.

 REFERENCES: